mjstewart/rejig/README.md

 ***organise (something) differently; rearrange.***

-A "module header" (import / export declarations) formatting tool for `haskell` and [daml](https://github.com/digital-asset/daml).
+A *"module header"* (import / export declarations) formatting tool for `haskell` and [daml](https://github.com/digital-asset/daml).

-This tool provides an opinionated strategy for grouping and deep sorting import/export declarations by *structural components*.
-Contrast this to other code formatters that tend to perform a simple top level ordering by alphabetical module name only.
+This tool provides an opinionated strategy for grouping and deep sorting import/export declarations by *structural components* instead of by simple alphabetical module names.

 `rejig` isn't invasive and doesn't attempt to be a code formatter.
 It simply formats the module header section and leaves the rest of the source code unchanged.
-Its designed for use with `daml` in mind which cant leverage existing haskell formatters since the languages aren't exactly 1 to 1.

 # Installation